 The statewide kindergarten screening must be administered to each student in the school district within the first 30 school days of each school year as outlined in § 1002.69(1), Fla.
 Stat.
 This screening assesses the readiness of each student for kindergarten based upon the performance standards adopted by the DOE under § 1002.67(1), Fla.
 Stat., for the Voluntary Prekindergarten Program.

-The Florida Kindergarten Readiness Screener (FLKRS) implemented by the Department of Education consists of the Working Sampling System (WSS).
-In some years, other test components are combined to make up the FLKRS.
+The Florida Kindergarten Readiness Screener (FLKRS) implemented by the Department of Education consists of the STAR Early Literacy assessment.